-The earliest set of gauge blocks for accurately representing practical lengths is credited to Swedish machinist Edvard Johansson, who developed them in 1896.
+The earliest set of gage blocks for accurately representing practical lengths is credited to Swedish machinist Edvard Johansson, who developed them in 1896.
 He demonstrated the blocks in Stockholm during an engineering conference in 1917, during which the blocks performed accurately with 200 lbs suspended from the lower block.

 In the time since then, gauge blocks have become significantly more sophisticated.
 From changes in materials to the way that gauge blocks are created and checked for accuracy, today’s users have access to the most precise gauge blocks in history!